Shane Lowry: Emergency beer and bunting for Clara homecoming

 Visitors have been advised to arrive early and park outside the town centre, as traffic restrictions will be in place from around 3 pm.

-The event gets underway at 6pm and is expected to welcome up to 20,000 people to the town.
+The event is taking place now and is expected to welcome up to 20,000 people to the town.